Paper Cranes 折り鶴 are:

 Paper Cranes 折り鶴 weave their stories into captivating and dynamic live performances, using a diverse range of instruments – including shakuhachi, ukulele, mandolin, ocarina, harmonica, accordion – in songs that move between delicacy and outright abandon.
 Husband-and-wife team Fraser and Naomi Browne are the driving force behind the group, with lyrics and music influenced by Fraser’s background in literature and Naomi’s Japanese upbringing.

-Gigging regularly around their hometown Auckland, Paper Cranes 折り鶴 have performed at Japan Day, Music in Parks, and many local shows including Lucha Lounge, Backbeat, at folk showcases at The Portland Public House, Flight 605, the iconic Bunker and The Wine Cellar, as well a number of festivals including Festival One and the Auckland Folk Festival.
+Originally based in Auckland, and now splitting their time between Huia and Tauranga, Paper Cranes 折り鶴 have performed at Japan Day, Music in Parks, and many local shows including Lucha Lounge, Backbeat, at folk showcases at The Portland Public House, Flight 605, the iconic Bunker and The Wine Cellar, as well a number of festivals including Festival One and the Auckland Folk Festival.
 Three nationwide tours have taken them throughout the country to support their releases Oh, Love! and The Road Home.